Illinois man suspected in 1986 slaying of Tacoma girl to be returned to Washington

 FBI agents went to his home in Illinois two months ago to collect the sample; Washburn voluntarily provided it, the detective wrote, and on May 3 the results came back with a hit.

 Welch’s killing is still unsolved.
-While authorities initially believed the two cases might be linked, DNA analysis performed in 2016 showed otherwise, according to The News Tribune newspaper of Tacoma.
+While authorities initially believed the two cases might be linked, DNA analysis performed in 2016 showed otherwise, according to The (Tacoma) News Tribune.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.